ef-labs/oss-parent-vertx/README.md

-# Englishtown etown-vertx-parent
+# Englishtown oss-parent-vertx
-This should be the parent pom for Englishtown internal vertx maven projects.
+This should be the parent pom for Englishtown OSS vert.x maven projects.

 ## Configuration